jbortmas/Calculator-RMI/README.md

-# school-projects
+# Calculator RMI
-Random programs I did during college
+A simple calculator program using RMI that I developed for an assignment in college